RedGuff/Teaxture45/README.md

 # Teaxture45
-Makes a nice texture (not tileable), with "lines" descending.
+Makes a nice texture (tileable), with "lines" descending.